 By following the 30% credit usage rule, you will see increased faith from creditors.
 This translates to a higher credit limit for you and even better interest rates over time.
 Continue to use your older credit cards wisely before taking on new cards, and keep your EMI payment regular.
 Look for loan options like a Flexi Loan facility, which allows you to manage your cash flow better.

 With a 685 or higher score, you are looked upon as someone who has mastered the art of credit utilisation and financial management.
 If you have a credit rating this high, you could give out advice to your peers on how to manage their funds.
 You are not considered a credit risk at this stage, and your loan applications get approved with ease.
 More importantly, you get the most competitive interest rates from lenders.
 You will also receive pre-approved offers from credit card issuers and lenders, but to maintain your CIBIL Score, ensure you evaluate every offer carefully.
 Continue to use the EMI calculator to plan your repayment.

 Getting on top is easy; staying on top is the challenge.
 So, make sure you borrow only as much as you need rather than opting for a credit loan amount just because you have been offered one.
 Ensure that you keep separate savings for repayment, as a dip in your score is possible when you face an emergency or due to unforeseen problems in your income.

-Now that you know what your credit score says about your behaviour when it comes to personal finances and credit utilisation, work on improving it or maintaining it.
-It is worthy to note that acting as a guarantor for someone who defaults on their payment will also hurt your credit score.
-So, become a co-signor with careful thought and boost your score following the tips mentioned above.
+Now you know what your credit score says about your behaviour concerning your personal finances and credit utilisation, work on improving or maintaining it.
+Acting as a guarantor for someone who defaults on their payment will also hurt your credit score.
+So, become a co-signor with careful thought and boost your score by following the tips mentioned above.
 With a good score, you can save more money on loans and credit cards and be well on your way to financial independence and security.